SAP/openui5-docs/docs/How_to_Test_OpenUI5_Controlswith_QUnit_a6b0657.md

 ### Arrange Act Assert Pattern

 Internally, we use three templates for testing.
 The one shown below is the general control template.
-If you are using Eclipse, a description of how you can import the templates is included at the end of this section.

 Use the following pattern to structure your tests.
 If everyone sticks to this same pattern, you will be able to read your colleagues' tests very quickly: